-3. Q3 2012 Overview
+3. Q4 2012 Overview

-The SASH Program posted noteworthy results in Q3 2012 as 25% more solar electric systems were completed than in any previous quarter of the program.
-365 low-income homeowners throughout CA interconnected a SASH solar electric system in Q3 2012 and are now generating electricity that can help offset their load and save them money every month on their utility bill.
-Over 1MW (CEC-AC) of PV solar was interconnected in Q3 2012 - marking the first time that SASH has interconnected more than 1MW (CEC-AC) in a single quarter.
-Cumulatively, SASH recently surpassed a significant milestone by interconnecting its 6th MW (CEC-AC) of electrical generating capacity.
+The SASH Program continued its track record of success by ending 2012 with strong fourth quarter results and the highest installation volume of any quarter since the Program began.
+Nearly 400 low-income homeowners throughout CA interconnected a SASH solar electric system in Q4 2012 and are now generating electricity that can help offset their load and save them money every month on their utility bill.
+SASH interconnected over 1.2MW (CEC-AC) of PV solar in Q4 2012, and cumulatively, the Program recently surpassed 7MW (CEC-AC) of interconnected electrical generating capacity.

-The SASH Program not only is providing direct economic benefits to these families and environmental benefits to their communities at large, but also is adding value to the industry in the areas of green job training and broad consumer education as each SASH project contains a workforce development component and provides opportunities for job trainees and volunteers to learn about and get hands-on experience installing solar systems.
+The SASH Program not only is providing direct economic benefits to participating families, but also is adding value to the industry in the areas of green job training and broad consumer education as each SASH project contains a workforce development component and provides opportunities for job trainees and volunteers to get hands-on experience installing solar systems.
 Every SASH installation includes either a team of volunteers from the local community or graduates from job training programs.
 In addition, each sub-contracted installation requires at least one job trainee to be on site, as a paid worker learning valuable skills.
 These green job training opportunities form the backbone of SASH and create lasting value in local communities by helping foster a new green workforce - a workforce of skilled laborers, many hailing from the same communities that SASH aims to serve - that will have high employability in California's expanding solar job sector.

-At the end of Q3 2012, 2,094 PV-systems have been installed and interconnected, 387 projects have been reserved and are awaiting installation or interconnection, and another 418 applications statewide are under review by GRID's construction staff and sub-contracting partners to determine if the system design meets the SASH Modified Design Factor (MDF) requirement and the site is solar suitable.
+At the end of Q4 2012, 2,487 PV-systems have been installed and interconnected, 301 projects have been reserved and are awaiting installation or interconnection, and another 351 applications statewide are under review by GRID's construction staff and sub-contracting partners to determine if the system design meets the SASH Modified Design Factor (MDF) requirement and the site is solar suitable.